Stephen Glass: Exposure

 Ian Restil, a 15-year-old computer hacker who looks like an even more adolescent version of Bill Gates, is throwing a tantrum.
 "I want more money.
 I want a Miata.
 I want a trip to Disney World.
 I want X-Men comic [book] number one.
 I want a lifetime subscription to Playboy – and throw in Penthouse.
 Show me the money!
 Show me the money! ..."

 Across the table, executives from a California software firm called Jukt Micronics are listening and trying ever so delicately to oblige.
 "Excuse me, sir," one of the suits says tentatively to the pimply teenager.
 "Excuse me.
 Pardon me for interrupting you, sir.
 We can arrange more money for you."

-Adam Penenberg, a reporter with Forbes magazine, endeavored to fact-check the piece, in part to explain how "Forbes Digital had been scooped by a weekly political publication."
+The issue was distributed a few days before its May 18 cover date.
+Adam Penenberg, a reporter with Forbes magazine, endeavored to fact-check the piece, in part to explain how Forbes Digital had been "scooped by a weekly political publication".
 Beyond Glass's story, Penenberg found no search results for "Jukt Micronics", and, when he made an inquiry to the California Franchise Tax Board, the tax board reported back that no such company had ever paid taxes.
 Penenberg also found that several other claims Glass made in the article appeared to be false.
 Glass claimed that law enforcement officials in Nevada ran articles pleading with companies not to hire hackers.
 Still, Bob Harmon, Public Information Officer for the Nevada State Attorney General's Office, stated that no such ads were run.
-Glass claimed that 21 states were considering a "Uniform Computer Security Act", which would "criminalize immunity deals between hackers and companies."
+Glass claimed that 21 states were considering a "Uniform Computer Security Act", which would "criminalize immunity deals between hackers and companies".
 Still, law enforcement officials and the National Conference of Commissions on Uniform State Laws were unaware of any such proposed legislation.
-Glass claimed that there had been a computer-hacker conference in Bethesda, Maryland, sponsored by the "National Assembly of Hackers", but the Forbes team "could not unearth a single hacker who had even heard of this outfit, let alone attended the conference."
+Glass claimed that there had been a computer-hacker conference in Bethesda, Maryland, sponsored by the "National Assembly of Hackers", but the Forbes team "could not unearth a single hacker who had even heard of this outfit, let alone attended the conference".